vidartf/nbsphinx-link/README.rst

 Optionally the "extra-media" key can be added, if your notebook includes any media, i.e. images.
-The value needs to be an array of strings, which are paths to the media files or directories.
+The value needs to be an array of strings, which are paths to the media files or directories to include.
+Note that this is not needed if the images are added as attachments to markdown cells.

 Further keys might be added in the future.